axelerant/engg-handbook/content/docs/common-areas/observability.md

 ### New Relic

 [New Relic](https://newrelic.com/) is Saas based Application performance monitoring tool that uses a standardized Apdex (application performance index) score to set and rate application performance across the environment in a unified manner.
-Some of the key features include the following -
+Some of the key features include the following:

 - End-to-end user monitoring through browser support
 - External services performance monitoring